 - Plan your holiday through organisations with a clear social responsibility strategy.
 For example, some tour companies run community schools where you can donate school equipment.
 Therefore, a percentage of the profits from tourism activities go towards such projects.
 Your resources should be channeled to children who deserve assistance, and with accountability.
 This eliminates some tour operators who act as middlemen, and whose relationship with founders of orphanages is corruptible.

 - As opposed to orphanage tours of the residential quarters of children, visit projects that boost income for the under-privileged.
 Such projects include basket weaving workshops, pottery houses and traditional dance groups.
 Buys souvenirs from them to support the cause, or participate as a volunteer.

 - To volunteer, you do not have to pay the organisation directly, or stay in the organisation’s premise.
 Stay in a hotel, or camp within church compounds when visiting remote towns in East Africa, and do community service during the day.
 You will be amazed at the number of locals who will offer you a bed/camping ground so you can bring your much needed skills to the community.

 - Visit a children’s home not for a tour of the facilities but to interact with the children.
 If I came to your house, would take me around for me to see how rich or poor you are?
 A children’s orphanage is a home too; you don’t have to be shown around for your philanthropic nerve to kick in.

-- Saunter down the corridors of dormitories and children will forget you as soon as you sign the visitor’s book; sponsor a sports day, a prize giving ceremony or other child centered activity and the children will remember you for a lifetime.
+- Saunter down the corridors of dormitories and children will forget you as soon as you sign the visitor’s book.
+However, when you sponsor a sports day, a prize giving ceremony or other child centered activity, the children will remember you for a lifetime.
 Isn’t that what you hope to achieve?

 - Make it clear that you do not want a red carpet entrance complete with a dozen of beautifully clad, young ,traditional dancers.
 Children shouldn’t be asked to entertain guests unless they want to.